-The mission of the Ouachita Baptist University DPD program is to prepare students for supervised practice leading to eligibility for the CDR credentialing exam to become competent registered dietitian Nutritionists, able to practice in clinical, foodservice or community nutrition in the state and nation.
+The mission of the Ouachita Baptist University DPD program is to prepare competent, entry-level dietitians to practice in clinical, foodservice or community nutrition in the state and nation.
 The learning environment is structured to promote an appreciation for lifelong learning, effective problem-solving and for Christian leadership and service to the community and profession.